 Tuol Sleng Genocide Museum

-This former high school in central Phnom Penh makes for a sobering visit, due to the horrific role it played during the Khmer Rouge regime.
-Back then, the former school was transformed into a political prisoners’ camp known as Security Prison 21 (S-21).
-Only seven prisoners survived, while many others were tortured and killed there, or sent to their deaths at Choeung Ek.
-Much of the site has been left as it was discovered in 1979 when the Vietnamese army liberated Phnom Penh.
+This former high school in the Center of Phnom Penh makes for a sobering visit, due to the horrific role it played during the Khmer Rouge regime.
+Back then, the former school was transformed into a political prisoners’ camp as known as the Security Prison 21 (S-21).
+Only seven prisoners survived, while many others were tortured and killed, or sent to their deaths at Choeung Ek.
+Much of the site has been left as it was discovered in 1979 when the Vietnamese army liberated Phnom Penh city.
 The blood-splattered walls, tiny brick cells and abandoned torture tools offer an important insight into the brutal regime.

 Sun – Sat:

 Street 113, Phnom Penh, Cambodia